mountaineerbr/shellChatGPT/man/README.md

-On chat mode, if no INSTRUCTION is set, minimal instruction is given, and some options auto set, such as increasing temp and presence penalty, in order to un-lobotomise the bot.
-With cheap and fast models of text cmpls, such as Curie, the \`best_of’ option may be worth setting (to 2 or 3).
+On chat mode, if no INSTRUCTION is set, minimal instruction is given, and some options auto set, such as increasing temp and presence penalty, in order to un-lobotomise the bot. <!-- With cheap and fast models of text cmpls, such as Curie, the \`best_of' option may be worth setting (to 2 or 3). -->

 Prompt engineering is an art on itself.
 Study carefully how to craft the best prompts to get the most out of text, code and chat cmpls models.